 Shares represented by proxies which are present and entitled to vote on a matter but which have elected to withhold authority to vote for one or more directors or to abstain from voting on another matter will have the effect of votes against those directors or that matter.
 A proxy submitted by an institution, such as a broker or bank that holds shares for the account of a beneficial owner, may indicate that all or a portion of the shares represented by that proxy are not being voted with respect to a particular matter.
 This could occur, for example, when the broker or bank is not permitted to vote those shares in the absence of instructions from the beneficial owner of the shares.
 These "non-voted shares" will be considered shares not present and, therefore, not entitled to vote on those matters, although these shares may be considered present and entitled to vote for other purposes.
-Brokers and banks have discretionary authority to vote shares in absence of instructions on matters the New York Stock Exchange considers "routine", such as the ratification of the approval of executive compensation, and shareholder proposals are "non-routine" matters.
+Brokers and banks have discretionary authority to vote shares in absence of instructions on matters the New York Stock Exchange considers "routine", such as the ratification of the appointment of the auditors.
+They do not have discretionary authority to vote shares in absence of instructions on "non-routine" matters.
+The election of directors, the advisory vote on the approval of executive compensation, and shareholder proposals are "non-routine" matters.
 Non-voted shares will not affect the determination of the outcome of the vote on any matter to be decided at the meeting.